Health Care

-Advancing Women’s Careers in Vietnam: How the ECHO Model Contributes to Professional Development and Gender Equity
+Vietnam: Advancing Women’s Careers through the ECHO Model

 Smiling, a female doctor holds an ultrasound on a child's stomach

-At Vietnam’s National Children’s Hospital, Dr. Le Hong Nhung (image above), vice-director of the center of pediatric health care directives and lead ECHO facilitator, has helped build an ECHO pediatrics and cancer network across the country.
+At the Vietnam National Children’s Hospital, Dr. Le Hong Nhung, vice-director of the center of pediatric health care directives and lead ECHO facilitator, has helped build an ECHO pediatrics and cancer network across the country.

 In Vietnam, and more broadly the Asia-Pacific region, where female leaders are less common than male leaders, Dr. Nhung believes that the mentorship and training she received through the ECHO Model played a crucial role in her career progression and the career progression of other women in the field of health care.